Skip to main content

 • ✅ Unified error handling

-Scenario 2: Syncing Data from Java Applications to Lovrabet
+Scenario 2: Sync data from Java application to Lovrabet

 Using OpenSDK: